simp/simp-doc/docs/index.rst

 Welcome to the SIMP documentation!
 ==================================
-This is the documentation for the |simp_version| release of SIMP, which is compatible with the |rhel_version| release of CentOS and Red Hat Enterprise Linux (RHEL).
+This is the documentation for the |simp_version| release of SIMP, which is compatible with the |el_version| release of CentOS and Red Hat Enterprise Linux (RHEL).
 This guide will walk a user through the process of installing and managing a :term:`SIMP` system.
 It also provides a mapping of security features to security requirements, which can be used to document a system's